Pranav4399/yazio/README.md

 ## Features

-- ✅ User authentication with Supabase
+- User authentication with Supabase
-- ✅ Personalized welcome back experience
+- Personalized welcome back experience
-- ✅ Dynamic quiz questions from database
+- Dynamic quiz questions from database
-- ✅ Analytics tracking
+- Analytics tracking
-- ✅ A/B testing framework
+- A/B testing framework
-- ✅ Feature flags support
+- Feature flags support

+## Paywall Variant Selection

+The paywall dynamically selects from three variants based on user behavior and preferences:

+### Motivation Variant (A)
+For users who need encouragement to start or maintain habits:
+- Biggest challenge: motivation, cravings, or tracking difficulties
+- Goal: improve-health or maintain-weight (from goal page)
+- Dietary preference: flexible or no-preference (from goal page)

+### Structure Variant (B)
+For users who benefit from clear guidance and organization:
+- Biggest challenge: busy schedule
+- Goal: build-muscle, lose-weight, or gain-weight (from goal page)
+- Dietary preference: specific preferences (not flexible/no-preference)

+### Default Variant (C)
+For all other users - balanced approach with general benefits